alwinb/html-parser/README.md

 This is a new HTML5 parser that I am working on.
 The focus is on code size, _speed_ and simplicity.

-Standard compliance _is_ a goal in the sense that I do intend to produce, for all possible input, a parse tree that is equivalent to the one produced by the algorithm in the HTML5 Standard.
+Standard compliance _is_ a goal.
+I intend to produce, for all possible input, a parse tree that is equivalent to the one produced by the algorithm in the HTML5 Standard.

 However, I do not use the same algorithm.
+Instead I am trying to come up with an algorithm that is much, much simpler, but that does produce the same results.

 The Lexer
 ---------